Ether Lipids

 Data from Schmid, H.H.O. and Takahashi, T. Biochim.
 Biophys.
 Acta, 164, 141-147 (1968); DOI.

-The fatty acid components of the ether lipids are more like those of the phospholipids in composition than to those of the triacylglycerols (see below).
+The fatty acid components of the ether lipids are more like those of the phospholipids in composition than those of the triacylglycerols (see below).
 In marine invertebrates, polyunsaturated fatty acids tend to be concentrated in position sn-2.

 A methoxy alkylglycerolSmall amounts of methoxy-substituted glyceryl ethers have been found in alkyldiacylglycerols and alkylacyl phospholipids in liver oils from sharks and other cartilaginous fish species, as deduced by analysis of the hydrolysis products.
 In addition to the methoxyl group in position 2, the main components have C16 saturated and C16/18 monounsaturated alkyl chains with a cis double bond in position 4, although one isomer with an alkyl group analogous to that of docosahexaenoic acid (20:6) is known.
-It is claimed that they have potent antibacterial and anti-cancer activities, and that they boost the immune system.
+It is claimed that they are potent antibacterial and anti-cancer agents, and that they boost the immune system.

 3. Phospholipids with Ether-Linked Substituents

 While neutral ether lipids tend to be encountered only rarely, the membrane phospholipids of many animal and microbial species usually contain appreciable proportions of molecular species with ether and vinyl ether bonds in position sn-1 as well as diacyl forms, and often the vinyl ether or plasmalogen form predominates.
-Diplasmalogens (1,2-di-(O-1'-alkenyl) forms) have been reported to constitute a high proportion of the phosphatidylethanolamine in epididymal spermatozoa from rabbits.

 Formulae of plasmanylethanolamine and plasmenylethanolamine